raresnicolaide/admin-panel/README.md

-# React - Simple Admin panel
+# React - Admin panel

 Simple admin panel using data from https://jsonplaceholder.typicode.com/.
 The app makes a series of requests:
 1. information about users
-1. lsit of pictures
+1. list of pictures
 1. list of posts

 ## Demo

 ![Demonstration](demo.png)

-## Functionalitati
+## Functionalities

 * Click on 'Arata useri' - Shows the list of users
 * Click on 'Arata postari' - Shows the list of posts